tmfg/digitraffic/_posts/2025-01-14-new-api-tms-datex2-en.md

 ---
-title: 'The Datex2 format APIs for data from LAM stations have been published.'
+title: 'The Datex2 format APIs for data from TMS stations have been published.'
 image:
 published: true
 categories: en News